Bill-M123/pic_a_wheel/README.md

 Fixes:

+Fold player added and working correctly.

+Declare list dynamic and displayed for all to see.
+Folded players do not have to declare.

 Remove player working correctly.
 Provided the player hits home page, there is no case where the player can't be brought back in.

 Logins:  Three separate cases dealt with: player arrives and is seated in first wave of players, player arrives before hand in progress, player arrives while hand in progress.
 Separate images and messages are displayed.